Single/Double Container Mode

 Starting with Default Configuration

-When users haven't made any configurations (i.e., haven't configured a startup pipeline and .ide/Dockerfile), the development environment starts with default configuration.
-The default environment has code-server and ssh installed, so it starts in single container mode, supporting both WebIDE and VSCode remote development.
+When no configuration is set (i.e., no startup pipeline and .ide/Dockerfile), the development environment starts with default configuration.
+The default environment has code-server and ssh installed, so it uses single container mode, supporting both WebIDE and VSCode remote development.

 See Default Development Environment for details.